zhanghaicang/carbonmatrix_public/README.md

 We are working on organizing the code and will release the software soon.

 **Citation**\
 Antibody Design Using a Score-based Diffusion Model Guided by Evolutionary, Physical and Geometric Constraints.
-T. Zhu, M. Ren, H. Zhang.
-ICML 2024.
+T. Zhu, M. Ren, H. Zhang#.
+ICML 2024.  <https://openreview.net/pdf?id=1YsQI04KaN>